bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ### Project Storage

 Cheaha has a location where shared data can be stored called $SHARE_PROJECT.
-As with user scratch, this area **is not backed up**!
+As with researcher scratch, this area **is not backed up**!

 This is helpful if a team of researchers must access the same data.
 Please open a help desk ticket to request a project directory under $SHARE_PROJECT.

 ### Uploading Data

 **Do not store sensitive information on this filesystem.
-It is not encrypted.** Note that your data will be stored on the cluster filesystem, and while not accessible to ordinary users, it could be accessible to the cluster administrator(s).
+It is not encrypted.** Note that your data will be stored on the cluster filesystem, and while not accessible to ordinary researchers, it could be accessible to the cluster administrator(s).
 Data can be moved onto the cluster (pushed) from a remote client (ie. you desktop) via SCP or SFTP.
 Data can also be downloaded to the cluster (pulled) by issuing transfer commands once you are logged into the cluster.
 Common transfer methods are `wget <URL>`, FTP, or SCP, and depend on how the data is made available from the data provider.

 Large data sets should be staged directly to your $USER_SCRATCH directory so as not to fill up $HOME.
-If you are working on a data set shared with multiple users, it's preferable to request space in $SHARE_PROJECT rather than duplicating the data for each user.
+If you are working on a data set shared with multiple researchers, it's preferable to request space in $SHARE_PROJECT rather than duplicating the data for each researcher.

 ## Environment Modules